wunderbyte/gui-spirits/README.md

   onattach(() => console.log('inserted again'));
 });
 ```

-These methods both return a function that you can invoke to cancel the callback.
+Both methods return a function that you can invoke to cancel the callback.
 If the element is removed from the document structure and not re-inserted more or less immediately, the spirit will be permanently *exorcised*.
 At this point, it stops working altogether and attempts to address the spirit's plugins, properties or methods will lead to errors.
-The spirit offers to execute a callback just before this happens and this is an an opportune moment to terminate whatever resource intensive operation the component  may have scheduled.
+The spirit offers to execute a callback just before this happens.
+This is an an opportune moment to terminate whatever resource intensive operation the component  may have scheduled.

 ```js